 If you’re like many people then you’ll be making New Year’s resolutions and if you’re like most people you’ll break your resolutions within a week or two.
 According to one study, more than half the people who make resolutions are confident of achieving them, yet barely more than 10% do so.

 That’s unfortunate because most resolutions are good!
 Here are a some of the most popular New Year’s resolutions:

 - Quit smoking

 - Reduce debt

 - Get organized

 The list is admirable so why are these goals so difficult to achieve for 9 out of 10 people?
-There are probably as many reasons as there are resolutions and dwelling on those reasons would not be as beneficial as giving you scientifically proven ideas that can help make 2017 a year of positive change for you.
-Around this time every year I share an influence technique that can help readers PAVE the way to success in the New Year.
+There are probably as many reasons as there are resolutions and dwelling on those reasons would not be as beneficial as giving you scientifically proven ideas that can help make 2019 different from those that came before.
+I’ll share an influence technique that can help you PAVE the way to success in the New Year.

 In the study of persuasion there’s a powerful motivator of behavior known as the principle of consistency.
 This proven rule tells us people feel internal and external psychological pressure to act in ways that are consistent with their prior actions, words, deeds, beliefs and values.
 When we act in consistent ways we feel better about ourselves and other people perceive us in a more favorable light.